-The current business environment is characterized by rapid changes in customer proferences, technology, and competition.
+The current business environment is characterized by rapid changes in customer preferences, technology, and competition.
 Companies must be more creative to sustain their survival efforts.
-Innovative ability, organizational learning, market orientation, and entrepreneurial ability become the main ability for an organization to achieve profit competitiveness (Hult & Ketchen, 2001; Hur 1 & Hult, 1999).
+Innovative ability, organizational learning, market orientation, and entrepreneurial ability become the main ability for an organization to achieve profit competitiveness (Hult & Ketchen, 2001; Hurley & Hult, 1999).
 The internal environment is connected to all organizational conditions including resources, abilities, and core competencies (Hitt et al., 2001).
 Meanwhile, the external environment is connected with the general environment, industry and competitive environment.
-Results from previous studies indicate that the environment can influence organizational performance (Bain, 1956; Hansen & Wernerfelt, 1989).
+Results from previous studies indicate that the priving the priving the studies indicate that the studies indicate the studies indicate the studies indicate that the studies indicate the studies in st influence organizational performance (Bain, 1956; Hansen & Wernerfelt, 1989).
 Marketing performance is the organization's ability to transform itself in the face of challenges from a long-term environmental perspective (Keats & Hitt., 1988).
 Performance measurement is part of the organization's efforts to see the application of fitness strategies to deal with environmental changes.
 Living environment has become an important part of an organization and is imitated imperfectly.
 The organization needs to know its environment, and then manage it in an appropriate way to benefit the entire organization.
 A good understanding of the environment will have an impact on the quality of strategy and marketing performance.
 A dynamic environment illustrates the level of market and turbulence that is constantly unstable.
 Dynamic environments are caused by interconnections or relationships between organizations (Aldrich, 1979).
 The dynamic environment is operationalized as the latest product innovation that shows the main influence of performance measurement (Hambrick, 1983).
-Keats and Hitt (1988) state that dynamic c111 ronments are significantly related to organizational performance.
+Keats and Hitt (1988) state that dynamic environments are significantly related to organizational performance.
 Based on the statements that have been explained, the first hypothesis in this study is: